 Having a will simply does not protect your kids if the worst-case scenario happens to you.
 If you are a parent whose children who are counting on you, your estate plan must ensure your children will always be taken care of by the people you want, in the way you want.

 While the vast majority of estate planning attorneys do not plan from a parent’s perspective, we at Cross Law consider planning for the well-being and care of children one of our areas of greatest expertise.
-We offer a Kids Protection Plan® with every estate plan we create for families with young children.
+We offer specific resources with every estate plan we create for families with young children.

 What are the risks of not planning ahead?

 Should the unthinkable happen to you, and you haven’t planned for the care of your children, the consequences could include: